jenniferbuz/sci_coding/lessons/lesson0/README.md

 echo "Hello World"
 ```

 Did you type it into your bash shell?
 Seriously try it!
-Coding is a language and anyone who is bilingual can tell you that only reading will never make you fluent.
+Coding is a language and you need to practice it to become fluent.

 Before we find out where we're going, let's first see where we are (the **#** symbol is a marker that preceeds comments in bash.
 I will use comments to show my output so that you can compare your result.
 You don't need to copy the comments into your shell, but you can try it and see what happens!):